sakshi1303/InterviewPreparation/SQL/sql.md

 </details>

-## Printing all combinations with employees.
+## Printing all combinations with employees

 <details>
   <summary>Answer</summary>